 Even if you don’t have any experience in data analysis, GDS would be much easier to get started.
 It is a great data analytics tool for general data visualization needs and does not include complex graphics and capabilities.

 Below we compare the integration capabilities of Google Data Studio and Tableau.

 Google Data Studio

-If you are already using the Google Analytics suite and their products to fulfill your business requirements.
-Combining them with the GDS would be a smooth experience.
+If you are already using the Google Analytics suite and its products to fulfill your business requirements, combining them with the GDS would be a smooth experience.
 Google AdWords, Google Analytics, and even Google Sheets are natively fully integrated with GDS.
 Therefore, subtracting and importing data from these sources to GDS data visualization tools would be very easy.

 There will also be no problems connecting GDS to data sources outside the Google suite.
 Here’s a complete list of any app to which you can link to.
 The full list of GDS native integrators is currently over 200 and still counting!